 How to Get There: Causeway Bay MTR station or Hong Kong Island Tram

-(3) HK ISLAND > Hollywood Street & Cat Street Bazaar
+HK Island > Hollywood Street & Cat Street Bazaar

-Moving from the massive shopping districts to a smaller specialty area, Hollywood Road and parallel Cat Street (Upper Lascar Row) is the place to go for art, antiques and curios.
+Moving from the massive shopping districts to a smaller specialty area, Hollywood Road and parallel Cat Street (Upper Lascar Row) is the place to shop in Hong Kong for art, antiques and curios.
 You’ll find an eclectic mix of items for sale, ranging from expensive Ming vases and jade carvings to snuff bottles and Mao memorabilia.

 Whereas Cat Street gives a flea-market like atmosphere — selling mostly has cheaper Chinese souvenirs and curio like old HK postcards and posters and fake, antique watches— Hollywood Street has long been known as the place to go in HK for buying expensive antiques, ceramics and furniture.
 It’s also home to most of Hong Kong’s art galleries and considered an excellent place to pick up something from China’s booming contemporary art scene.